tobiasarens/spaco/README.md

 The options panel features some control about the randomizer like only allowing specific tenses or pronouns for more specialized training.

 Heavily inspired by this [Japanese conjugation practice tool](https://github.com/baileysnyder/japanese-conjugation) made by Bailey Synder.
+Also credits to Fred Jehle who created an open [conjugation database](https://github.com/ghidinelli/fred-jehle-spanish-verbs) with over 600 verbs.

 # Installation